TacticalMetaphysics/LiSE/LiSE/index.rst

 			:return: a pair, of which item 0 is the returned value from a rule if applicable (default: ``[]``), and item 1 is a delta describing changes to the simulation resulting from this call.
-				See the following method, :method:`get_delta`, for a description of the delta format.
+				See the following method, :meth:`get_delta`, for a description of the delta format.

+		.. automethod:: get_delta

 		.. automethod:: advancing

 		.. automethod:: batch

 		.. automethod:: plan

-		.. automethod:: get_delta

 		.. automethod:: snap_keyframe